Vultures

 Vulture hides

-Combined with feeding stations, vulture hides have been built by local entrepreneurs to host people who want to see or photograph vultures at close range, thereby boosting local economies.
+Combined with feeding stations, vulture hides have been built by local entrepreneurs to host people who want to see or photograph vultures at close range, thereby boosting local nature-based economies.
 In the Greater Côa Valley, hides are operated by Wildlife Portugal, a local company offering nature tours and who received a loan through Rewilding Europe Capital to develop the business.
-In the Rhodope Mountains, the hides are run by Marin Kurtev, a local entrepreneur.
-Currently, there are three hides here – as some of these are not fenced in, there is also a chance to see wolf, jackal and other mammals.
-The hides provide new business opportunities in the region.
+In the Rhodope Mountains, hides are run by Marin Kurtev, a local entrepreneur.
+Currently, there are three hides here – as some of these are not fenced in, there is also a chance to see wolves, jackal, and other mammals.

 Encouraging cinereous vultures to start breeding in Bulgaria